Who We Are: The ILSI U.S. and Canada Research Program

 ILSI is a non-profit, charitable organization organized under Section 501(c)(3) of the U.S. Internal Revenue Code.
 ILSI does not engage in lobbying or political activities.
 All contributions are tax-deductible to the fullest extent allowed by U.S. tax law.

-ILSI Global, which operates the ILSI U.S. and Canada Research Program, earned the 2022 Platinum Seal of Transparency from Candid and the 2021 GuideStar Gold Seal of Transparency:
+ILSI Global, which operates the ILSI U.S. and Canada Research Program, earned the 2022 and 2023 Platinum Seals of Transparency from Candid and the 2021 GuideStar Gold Seal of Transparency: